Migrate Home Assistant from SQLite to PostgreSQL

 • Install a tool on the OS itself, like rsync or netcat.
 This is will allow you to retrieve the database from the OS itself.
 I decided against this because I did not want to install other software on the OS.

 I went for the first option, I downloaded a backup, extracted it and then retrieved the database file.
-I will make another post about this later.
+Now store the database somewhere temporary.
+I used /tmp/home-assistant_v2.db (on Linux).

-Step 2: Setup PostgreSQL
+Step 2: Setup Postgres

 This is actually pretty straight forward if you already have a PostgreSQL server running.
 You can find instructions on how to setup PostgreSQL on your OS here.
 Make sure you install a version that is supported by Home Assistant, you can find a list of supported versions here.